Many businesses worldwide are currently focused on dealing with the immediate impact of COVID-19 on their operations.

-But looking beyond these short-term priorities, it's important to consider how the pandemic could have a lasting impact on recruitment and other HR activities.
+But looking beyond these short-term priorities, it's essential to consider how the pandemic could have a lasting impact on recruitment and other HR activities.
 What permanent changes can we expect to see as employers and the entire world slowly recover from this crisis?

-An increase in virtual recruitment.
+an increase in virtual recruitment.

 Modern technology opens up a wide range of possibilities to remotely engage with candidates, assess their suitability for the role in question and move them along the hiring process with maximum efficiency.